Give Your Advocacy Campaign an Edge: 5 Social Media Tactics

 Social media is an uneven playing field.
 There’s always someone able and willing to spend more money than you can.
 The toolkit above has worked for nonprofits that have tight budgets and want to make the best use of their resources.
 Try it out.

-Ory, who has a B.A. in International Relations from Stanford University and an MBA from Chicago Booth, has cofounded three technology companies.
-He lives in DC with his wife, Lea and his daughter, Sybil.
+Ory, who has a Bachelor of Arts in international relations from Stanford University and an MBA from Chicago Booth, has cofounded three technology companies.
+He lives in D.C. with his wife, Lea and his daughter, Sybil.